Skip to content

 The short answer: now.
 The longer answer depends on your situation, but here's a practical framework.

 Most business advisors recommend beginning succession planning at least five years before you intend to step back.
-That timeline gives you room to:
+That timeline gives you room to identify and develop successors, gradually transfer knowledge and relationships, address legal and financial structures, test your successor in increasing levels of responsibility, and make adjustments without pressure.

 If you have no succession plan at all, start with an emergency plan.
-This is the "what if I'm hit by a bus tomorrow" scenario.
 Document who would take over operations, where critical information lives, and what legal authority exists to keep things running.
-You can refine from there, but having something is infinitely better than having nothing.
+Having something is infinitely better than having nothing.

 The 8 Steps of Business Succession Planning